-We get a fair number of people coming to this blog for the answer to the question of whether or not you can really get lead poisoning from a pencil. so we thought we’d address it briefly.
+We get a fair number of people coming to the blog asking if pencil lead is harmful?
+And wanting to know if you can really get lead poisoning from a pencil. so we thought we’d address it briefly.

 So, getting stabbed with a bit of pencil lead, or swallowing some, is not going to give you lead poisoning.
 Of course, there would still be a hole in you from the stabbing, and swallowing bits of wood and other foreign material is a choking hazard, as well as a threat to your digestion.